23 of the Best Bakeries in Berlin

 Backery & Coffee

 I’m letting you in on a little secret with this one.
-Located in a residential neighborhood a block or two Moritzplatz, this sweet Turkish bakery might not initially draw you in, but it’s home to some seriously pleasant Turkish cuisine.
-All of their Turkish goods are made in house (the German ones aren’t though) and I’ve yet to try something I don’t like there.
-It’s not the fanciest café, but it really has a lot of heart, and is such a hidden gem.
+Located in a residential neighborhood a block or two from Moritzplatz, this sweet Turkish bakery might not initially draw you in, but it’s home to some seriously pleasant Turkish cuisine.
+All of their Turkish goods are made in-house (the German ones aren’t though) and I’ve yet to try something I don’t like there.
+It’s not the fanciest café, but it has a lot of heart, and is such a hidden gem.
 The staff is so sweet and the homemade Turkish bread is divine.

-You’ll discover plenty of tasty Turkish pastries here for €1.50 to €4.
+You’ll discover plenty of tasty Turkish pastries here for €2 to €4.
 My favorite has to be their potato or meat gözleme (the potato one seriously has my heart).
-They’re both really hearty and absolutely delicious.
+They’re both really hearty and delicious.
 My partner, Dan, typically goes for a cheesy item like their cheese and spinach börek.
-Whatever you decide on, be sure to enjoy it in house and take them up on their offer to warm it up.
+Whatever you decide on, be sure to enjoy it in-house and take them up on their offer to warm it up.
 Be sure to pair your breakfast with a small Turkish tea for €1.50.

 Kommandantenstraße 31-32 | Kreuzberg